What is Therapeutic Ultrasound (UST)? Effect, Indication, Contraindication

 1mhz vs 3mhz ultrasound

-There are two different forms of ultrasound frequency used for therapy purposes.
-One is 1 MHz frequency, and the other is 3 MHz.
+Two different forms of ultrasound frequency are used for therapy: 1 MHz and 3 MHz.
 Two different ultrasound heads generate these two different frequencies.
 Depending on the site of the body illness, the types of frequency are selected: 1 MHz is used for treating deeper tissues, and 3 MHz is used to treat superficial tissues2.

 Both frequencies can be used in continuous and pulsed modes termed Continous Ultrasonic Therapy and Pulsed Ultrasonic Therapy, respectively.